Solinea/goldstone-server/docs/HACKING.md

 ## Configuring Postfix

-If you're not working on or testing the password-reset sequence, you can skip to the next section.
+If you're not working on or using the password-reset sequence, you can skip this section.

-To test Goldstone's password-reset sequence, you'll need an [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server running on your development machine.
+To use Goldstone's password-reset sequence, you'll need an [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server running on your development machine.

-Since [Postfix](http://www.postfix.org) is nigh-universal, here's how to configure it to relay outgoing mail to a Gmail account, on OS X.
+Since [Postfix](http://www.postfix.org) is nigh-universal, here's how to configure it on OS X to relay outgoing mail to a Gmail account.

+**_Note: Documenting all the issues that can arise with relaying e-mail is beyond this document's scope.
+Please research your specific setup!_**

+### 1. Main.cf

-First, if you're in a virtual ("workon") environment, deactivate it.
+If you're in a virtual ("workon") environment, deactivate it.
 Then:

     $ sudo bash
     root# cd /etc/postfix

 Edit `main.cf`.
 If any of these variables are already in the file, change them to what's listed here.
 Otherwise, add these lines to the end of the file:

+    inet_interfaces = localhost, 172.24.4.1
     myhostname = localhost
+    mynetworks = 127.0.0.0/8, [::1]/128, 172.24.4.0/24
     relayhost = [smtp.gmail.com]:587
     smtp_sasl_auth_enable = yes
     smtp_sasl_mechanism_filter = plain